KSSWSept20/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **API (Application Programming Interface)**: An API is a set of rules and tools that enables different software applications to communicate and interact with each other.
+* **displayed person list**: This refers to the contacts or archived list of persons that you are currently viewing.

 --------------------------------------------------------------------------------------------------------------------